abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Vue/1-Vue.md

 - use `kebab case` for event names -> `button-clicked` instead of `buttonClicked`
 - use `$_` prefix for private properties/methods in a Vue instance
+  - private properties/methods are properties/methods that are not meant to be used outside of the component
 - use `v-text` instead of (mustache syntax `{{}}`) for text interpolation

   ```html